QubesOS/qubes-doc/user/advanced-topics/salt.md

   --skip-dom0        Skip dom0 configuration (VM creation etc) --targets TARGETS  Coma separated list of VMs to target --templates        Target all templates
-  --app              Target all AppVMs
+  --app              Target all app qubes
-  --all              Target all non-disposable VMs (TemplateVMs and AppVMs)
+  --all              Target all non-disposable VMs (TemplateVMs and app qubes)
 ```

 To apply a state to all templates, call `qubesctl --templates state.highstate`.